isomerpages/gb-assist/pages/solutionrepo/solution800.md

 #### Description

-"ONEOffice (powered by Google G-suite)
+ONEOffice (powered by Google G-suite)
 ONEOffice is a suite of web-based office solutions that offers  a suite of productivity and collaboration tools.
 In additional to the standard Google Suites (email, calendar, document, sites & drive, hougouts), ONEOffice include value added services such as; Sending SMS through email box (Pay per use service), Fax through email box (Pay per use service) and customize email signatures across the organisation.